Why marketing security is your first line of defense against data leaks

 Website Security offers:

-- Third-party technology control: Whitelist only approved vendors to operate, as well as help manage and update policies in real time
+- Third-party technology control: Allow only approved vendors to operate, as well as help manage and update policies in real time

 - Data Masking and redaction: Mask or redact sensitive data strings